luislard/simplebank/Readme.md

 # Simple Bank App

-This is my first go REST application
+This is my first application in GO
 I do this because I want to learn Go.

 # Notes: